 Table of Contents

-If you are a creditor to someone from who you are struggling to recover money, you may come across the term ‘statutory demand’.
+If you are a creditor to someone from whom you are struggling to recover money, you may come across the term ‘statutory demand’.
 A statutory demand is one way of getting your debtor to pay their debt to you sooner rather than later.
 Understanding statutory demands and how they work is an effective way of recovering outstanding debt.
-This is also an important aspect of knowing your rights as a creditor.
+This is also an essential aspect of knowing your rights as a creditor.

 This article will outline what a statutory demand is and how you can use one.
 It will also touch on some of the reasons why statutory demands are effective.